Major winter storm bears down on America’s midsection, as millions face snow, ice or heavy rain - Local News 8

 Major effects, including “considerable disruptions to daily life … dangerous or impossible driving conditions and widespread closures,” are expected from this storm through Sunday in parts of the Central US, according to the Winter Storm Severity Index.

-Slick roads have already started to keep law enforcement in parts of Kansas busy, and treacherous conditions will move east, spreading a wintry mess into the Mississippi Valley and parts of the Midwest by Sunday.
-The storm will then expand into the Ohio Valley and Southeast later Sunday, and to the East Coast on Sunday night and Monday.

-The Weather Service upgraded parts of Kansas and Missouri, including parts of the Kansas City metro area to a blizzard warning Saturday afternoon, saying blizzard conditions are expected, with wind gusts up to 50 mph and up to 14 inches of snow, dropping visibility to near zero.

-Of the 70 million people, nearly 4 million are under blizzard warnings across much of eastern Kansas and western Missouri.
+Of the 70 million people under winter alerts, nearly 4 million are under blizzard warnings across much of eastern Kansas and western Missouri, with a dangerous combination of snow, ice and freezing rain ongoing across Kansas, Missouri, southern Illinois and Indiana and western Kentucky.
+In addition, thundersnow and thundersleet are being observed.

-Some areas could start as snow but change over to an icy mix as warmer air enters the area, while other spots start as rain or an icy mix and gradually change over to snow.
+Throughout the day, the storm will spread east into the Ohio River Valley, then reach the Mid-Atlantic late Sunday night into much of Monday.

+- Kansas City, Missouri: Blizzard warning until 4 a.m.
+ET Monday, peaking Sunday morning through Sunday afternoon.
+Heavy snowfall expected between 6 to 14 inches with a glaze of ice and winds gusting to 45 mph.

 Ice could cause hazardous conditions